Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 April 2025 10.02.45 UTC
+- WIB: Sabtu, 5 April 2025 10.36.40 UTC
-- WITA: Sabtu, 5 April 2025 11.02.45 UTC
+- WITA: Sabtu, 5 April 2025 11.36.40 UTC
-- WIT: Sabtu, 5 April 2025 12.02.45 UTC
+- WIT: Sabtu, 5 April 2025 12.36.40 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success